rust-lang/rust/src/grammar/README.md

 Reference grammar.

 Uses [antlr4](http://www.antlr.org/) and a custom Rust tool to compare ASTs/token streams generated.
-You can use the `check-syntax` make target to run all of the available tests.
+You can use the `check-lexer` make target to run all of the available tests.

 To use manually: